Clinical Trials Using Abatacept

 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

 Abatacept, Ixazomib Citrate, and Dexamethasone in Treating Patients with Multiple Myeloma Resistant to Chemotherapy

 This phase II trial studies how well abatacept, ixazomib citrate, and dexamethasone work in treating patients with multiple myeloma that is resistant to chemotherapy.
 Abatacept may block certain proteins that are present on multiple myeloma cells that have been shown to protect against chemotherapy.
-Drugs used in chemotherapy, such as ixazomib citrate and dexamethasone, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+Drugs used in chemotherapy, such as ixazomib citrate, work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
+Anti-inflammatory drugs, such as dexamethasone, lower the body’s immune response and are used with other drugs in the treatment of some types of cancer.
 Giving abatacept, ixazomib citrate, and dexamethasone may work better at treating patients with multiple myeloma resistant to chemotherapy.

 Cyclophosphamide and Abatacept for the Treatment of Graft-Versus-Host Disease after Stem Cell Transplantation in Patients with Hematologic Cancers